cherenkov-plenoscope/pypoolparty/README.rst

 to be a drop-in-replacement for ``builtins``' ``map()``, and ``multiprocessing.Pool()``'s ``map()``.
 The idea is to allow the user to always fall back to these builtin pools and map-functions in case a distributed compute cluster is not available.

-This package respects the concept of 'fair share' what is commonly found in scientific environments, but not common in commercial environments.
+This package respects the concept of 'fair share' what is commonly found in scientific environments, but is not common in commercial environments.
 Here, fair share means that compute resources are only requested when they are needed.
 Compute resources are not requested to just idle and wait for the user to submit jobs.

+A consequence of this fair sharing is, that this package expects your jobs to randomly die in conflicts for resources with jobs submitted by other users, such as conflicts for limited disk space on temporary drives.
+If your jobs run into error states, they will be resubmitted until a predefined limit is reached.

 Installing
 ==========